Microsoft.AspNetCore.RateLimiting lives in the Web block (BuildingBlocks/Web/RateLimiting/). The kit ships two layers:

 Watching for false positives

-When a legitimate user hits the rate limit, they see HTTP 429 + Retry-After.
-In production, log every 429 with the source IP and endpoint:
+When a legitimate user hits the limit, they see 429 + Retry-After.
+In production, log every 429 with the source partition and endpoint:

 - A single IP hitting 429 repeatedly on login → likely brute force.

-- Many IPs hitting 429 on the same legitimate endpoint → your limit is too low.
+- Many users hitting 429 on the same legitimate endpoint → your limit is too low.

-- One IP hitting 429 on refresh → the user’s client may be misconfigured (no token caching, retrying too aggressively).
+- One user hitting 429 on refresh → their client may be misconfigured (no token caching, retrying too aggressively).

 Set up an alert on “429 rate > X% of requests” so you catch tuning issues early.